 In 1951, import restrictions in the UK determined that manufactured goods from abroad could only be sold in the home market if at least 53% of the content was British made.
 Samuel Norman (born Ilford 1915), of the Balfour (Marine) Engineering Company based at 290/296 High Road, Ilford, Essex, saw an opportunity to build jukeboxes in the UK using existing American designs.
 He met John Haddock who ran AMi at that time and set up an agreement to import some of the AMi components, whilst manufacturing others in the UK.
 These parts would be used to build AMi designed jukeboxes under licence.
 The UK machines would be called BAL-AMi.

 Balfour House in 2015 - now apartments and shops

 Whilst the first machines to be shipped from the Ilford factory were the 'D' and 'E' models, the BAL-AMi name was not used until the G80 of 1955, priced at around 625 UKP.
 The model 'F' was never made in England, although evidence exists that some 'F' machines were converted to 240v in Australia, had a Beam Echo amp installed, and then had the BAL-AMi name added.
 The background to these machines is not entirely clear.

 The most popular (in terms of numbers) BAL-AMi jukebox was the 1958 model 'I' which was manufactured at the BAL-AMi factory in Ilford, with some cabinets made in the Balfour Harlow (Essex, UK) facility.
 The I200s were mostly in manual select format (the USA AMi version was widely available with electric select).
-Some BAL-AMi electric select machines do exist, but these seem to have been made in very small numbers, with only four survivors known to exist.
+Some BAL-AMi electric select machines do exist, but these seem to have been made in very small numbers, with less than ten survivors known to exist.
 The UK BAL-AMi I200 was manufactured almost entirely in the pink/charcoal configuration, but some turquoise examples do exist, albeit with a pink cap (which makes them look very odd).
 The American version came in both pink and turquoise (with a turquoise cap!)